 The Mask of Zorro

-The Mask of Zorro is a 1998 American swashbuckler film based on the fictional character of the same name created by Johnston McCulley.
-It was directed by Martin Campbell and stars Antonio Banderas, Anthony Hopkins, Catherine Zeta-Jones, and Stuart Wilson.
+The Mask of Zorro is a 1998 American Western swashbuckler film based on the fictional character Zorro by Johnston McCulley.
+Directed by Martin Campbell from a screenplay by John Eskow, Ted Elliott, and Terry Rossio, it stars Antonio Banderas in the main role, with Anthony Hopkins, Catherine Zeta-Jones, and Stuart Wilson co-starring in supporting roles.
 The film features the original Zorro, Don Diego de la Vega (Hopkins), escaping from prison to find his long-lost daughter (Zeta-Jones) and avenge the death of his wife at the hands of the corrupt governor Rafael Montero (Wilson).
 He is aided by his successor (Banderas), who is pursuing his own vendetta against the governor's right-hand man while falling in love with de la Vega's daughter.

 Plot

-In 1821, masked swordsman Zorro defends the commoners of Las Californias from Spain's soldiers.
-Don Rafael Montero, Las Californias' corrupt governor, sets a trap for Zorro at the public execution of three peasants.
-Zorro stops the execution, and Montero's soldiers are thwarted by two young brothers, Alejandro and Joaquín Murrieta.
+In 1821, masked swordsman Zorro defends the commoners of Alta California from Spanish oppression.
+Corrupt governor Don Rafael Montero sets a trap for Zorro at the public execution of three peasants.
+Zorro stops the execution, and Montero's soldiers are defeated by two young brothers, Alejandro and Joaquín Murrieta.
 Zorro fights the remaining soldiers and thanks the brothers by giving Joaquín a medallion.
+Montero deduces Spanish-born nobleman Don Diego de la Vega is Zorro and attempts to arrest him at his home.
+A swordfight and then a fire breaks out, and de la Vega's wife Esperanza, whom Montero covets, is murdered in the process.
+While the building burns, Montero takes de la Vega's infant daughter, Elena, as his own before imprisoning de la Vega and returning to Spain.

 Awards